 9. Service on Other Boards

 No director is permitted to serve on the board of directors of more than four other public companies.
-No member of management of the Company shall serve on the board of directors of a company of which an independent director of the Company is Chairman, CEO or President.
-Directors should advise the Chairman of the Board and the Chairman of the Nominating/Governance Committee in advance of accepting an invitation to serve on another public company board or an appointment to serve on an audit committee or a compensation committee of another public company board.
+No member of management of the Company shall serve on the board of directors of a company of which an independent director of the Company is Chair, Chief Executive Officer (the "CEO") or President.
+Directors are required to advise the Chairman of the Board and the Chairman of the Nominating/Governance Committee in advance of accepting an invitation to serve on another public company board or an appointment to serve on an audit committee or a compensation committee of another public company board.

 10. Term Limits

 The Board does not believe it should establish term limits.
 While term limits could help ensure that there are fresh ideas and viewpoints available to the Board, they hold the disadvantage of limiting the contribution of directors who have been able to develop, over a period of time, increasing insight into the Company and its operations and, therefore, provide an increasing contribution to the Board as a whole.
 As an alternative to term limits, the Nominating/Governance Committee will review the continuation of each director nominated by such Committee on the Board every year and monitor performance through the Board evaluation process.